 Finally, it can be good for your health to keep a copy of your medical records, Goethals says.
 She advises people to be an advocate for their own healthcare by tracking their preventative care and treatment.
-Keeping an up-to-date copy of your health information will prevent redundant care, like repeat tests, and give all your physicians essential information about your health.
+Keeping, or having accessible on-line an up-to-date copy of your health information will prevent redundant care, like repeat tests, and give all your physicians essential information about your health.